Swabs or Stubs? It’s Not Even A QuestionPost by: Allison Murtha Laneve

 The SEM also allows the scientist to confirm the shape or morphology of each particle.
 The particles should look rounded or molten as is the result of high heat reaction from the firearm’s discharge.

 This type of analysis is both quantitative and qualitative, meaning the SEM determines how many particles are present and of what they are composed.
 The SEM indicates the specific makeup of each particle by showing elemental profiles exhibited as peaks on a spectrum.
 For instance, lead (Pb) is confirmed by the presence of at least three peaks at specific locations on an x-ray energy axis, as can be seen in Figure 1.
 An analyst utilizing an SEM is able to successfully determine if particles characteristic of GSR are present… something that atomic absorption analysis cannot do.

 The evolution from atomic absorption to SEM analysis allows an analyst to affirm the presence of particles characteristic of gunshot residue on a subject, his or her clothes, or even his or her automobile.
 While atomic absorption analysis can still be performed when swabs are used during an investigation instead of stubs, RJ Lee Group no longer offers atomic absortion analysis of gunshot residue samples.
 However, the scientists in the forensic department have developed a method for extracting particulate from swabs so that they may be analyzed by the SEM.
 Results from the SEM may provide law enforcement officers with a forensic tool that allows them to reach objective conclusions within criminal investigations.

-To learn more, or for more information regarding extraction of swab samples, please contact our Criminal Forensics department at 1.866.860.1775, option 2, then 2 again, or click here.
+To learn more, or for more information regarding extraction of swab samples, please contact our Criminal Forensics department at 1.866.860.1775, option 1, then 3, or click here.
 To purchase GSR hand and clothing stubs, click here.